alvinwan/mlml/README.md

 # Installation

-To use the included Python utilities, install from PyPi (coming soon).
+To use the included Python utilities, install from PyPi.

     pip install mlml